-However, this is not important for the buyer, since the plus version is not currently on sale and is unlikely to be.
-So, we have to be content with little – alas, but we will not get a 10x optical zoom module and an additional 3x module, and these possibilities are really impressive.
+However, this is not important for the buyer since the plus version is not currently on sale and is unlikely to be.
+So, we have to be content with little – alas, but we will not get a 10x optical zoom module and an additional 3x module, and these possibilities are awe-inspiring.

-But let’s still return to our hero, because its capabilities should not leave the photographer indifferent.
-First, about the main characteristics of a smartphone.
-The P40 Pro is powered by an eight-core Kirin 990 5G processor, 256GB of built-in memory and 8GB of RAM.
+But let’s still return to our hero because its capabilities should not leave the photographer indifferent, first, about the main characteristics.
+The P40 Pro is powered by an eight-core Kirin 990 5G processor, 256GB of built-in memory, and 8GB of RAM.

 Built-in 4200mAh battery supports wireless charging and high-speed wired charging.
 For a day, one charge is definitely enough – in a work scenario when the smartphone is put on charge at night, even with a high load, for example, periodic distribution of the Internet, I did not manage to land the entire charge.

 I must say that this is the highest resolution among the front cameras of Huawei (the same sensor is installed in the Mate 30).
-But the aperture here is not the highest, however, you will not see the difference in the final image.
+But the aperture here is not the highest; however, you will not see the difference in the final image.
 Among other things, the selfie camera can record 4K video at 60 frames per second.

 The Huawei P30 Pro is compatible with the renowned studio light brand Profoto.
 Previously, this function was only typical for Apple smartphones.
 But on Android smartphones, it appeared for the first time in the Mate 30.
 The Huawei P40 Pro is the second smartphone to sync with the Profoto C1 external flash.

 Now let's talk directly about the camera.
 As I already wrote, there are three modules.
 Central is the main module.
 And he has something to brag about.
-The module has a resolution of 50 megapixels, aperture f / 1.9, focal length 23 mm (35 mm equivalent) and optical stabilization.
+The module has a resolution of 50 megapixels, aperture f / 1.9, focal length 23 mm (35 mm equivalent), and optical stabilization.